-The tradition of celebrating Christmas Eve derives partly from Christan liturgical starting at sunset, inherited from Jewish tradition, and based on the Book of Genesis’s Story of Creation, saying the first day starts at the evening and ends during the morning.
-It is also believed that Jesus, or Jesus of Nazareth, was born during midnight in the region of Palestine.
-Many historical conceptions on many ancient traditions contributed to the development of Eve celebrations which persisted in the early Christian calendar.
+The tradition of celebrating Christmas Eve derives partly from Christan liturgy starting at sunset, which is inherited from Jewish tradition and based on the Book of Genesis’s Story of Creation, saying the first day starts in the evening and ends in the morning.
+It is also believed that Jesus, or Jesus of Nazareth, was born at midnight in the region of Palestine.
+Many historical conceptions on ancient traditions contributed to the development of eve celebrations, which persisted in the early Christian calendar.

 Celebrating Christmas as a holiday became popular in the 19th century.
 Christmas Eve remains an important part of Christian culture and signifies the birth of Jesus.
-It’s become even more popular within the last century thanks to a beloved icon: Santa Clause.
-With the appearance of the jolly man in red, people began preparations such as hanging stockings and leaving out cookies, milk, and sometimes carrots for reindeer.
+It has become even more popular within the last century thanks to a beloved icon: Santa Claus.
+The idea of the jolly man in red gave rise to more traditions such as hanging stockings and leaving out cookies, milk, and sometimes carrots for his reindeer.

-Apart from Santa Claus and Christianity, Christmas Eve took on another significance — it also became a day made for spending time with family and loved ones over dinner, decorating, gift wrapping, and Christmas themed-movies.
-The holiday unites families and friends, allowing them time to get together and enjoy special and traditional activities, from Europe to North and Latin America, to Asia.
+Apart from Santa Claus and Christianity, Christmas Eve took on another significance — it also became a day made for spending time with family and loved ones over dinner, decorating, gift wrapping, and Christmas-themed movies.
+The holiday unites families and friends, allowing them to get together and enjoy special and traditional activities, from Europe, North- and Latin America, to Asia.

 Christmas Eve timeline

 Astronauts on the Apollo 8 mission become the first humans to orbit the Moon, it is broadcasted live on Christmas Eve.